Graduating from good old Lipton tea bags can be confusing. Just wandering through the tea aisle at the grocery store can be daunting.

 But it turns out there are some variations you need to know when it comes to water temperature if you want the best cup of tea for your tea type.

 Going to become a tea connoisseur?
 You may want to invest in a kettle with a thermometer so you’ll always have perfectly heated water.
+And if you really want to be an expert tea drinker, use the best water for tea, which is usually purified water without a lot of mineral content.

 Generally speaking, black and herbal teas need hotter water to bring out the depth of flavor, while more delicate green and white teas need slightly less hot water.